tlswg/tls13-spec/draft-ietf-tls-tls13.md

 \* Indicates optional or situation-dependent messages that are not always sent.

-{} Indicates messages encrypted under the handshake secret.
+{} Indicates messages protected using keys derived from the handshake master secret.

-[] Indicates messages encrypted under the application data secret.
+[] Indicates messages protected using keys derived from the master secret.

 If the client has not provided an appropriate ClientKeyShare (e.g. it